mikolajsemeniuk/SQL_Pack/T-SQL/2. Loops/README.md

 ## Break loop

-Break loop when we meet our condition like e.g. reach the fifth row like aboce
+Break loop when we meet our condition like e.g. reach the fifth row like above

 ```sql
 -- Declare loop